alvinnws/advent-of-code/README.md

 Took some time to think on how to do this, ended up bruteforcing by testing all permutations.
 Created a function to check for validity of each permutation, after testing was 100% accurate.
 During the second part I swapped it for RegEx, which is what is present now.
 No effect on function.
 ### 12-2
 Dynamic Programming and Memoization.
 I need to learn better how to take advantage of such cases especially with recursive functions.
 Brute forcing would take at minimum 24 hours, if not much more.
 I consider this as a DNF despite collecting the star as I searched online for a solution that I remade after understanding it.
 On one hand I feel like I could have done better, not looking at solutions.
 On the other hand, I have never used dynamic programming before, and so I had never thought about how it works/how to use it.
 I did come across a method which seemingly does not use dynamic programming,
+### 13-1
+Initially had a lot of issues with the code, realising that I cannot be checking for a palindrome line by line.
+Instead, I needed to check all the lines at the same time.
+From there, it was an issue of being usure what the input expected, whether or not a mirror could be ON a row/column. e.g. `.#.`, should I return 0 or 1?
+I adjusted right detection but not left and that stumped my debug for 20 minutes more.